 You may appeal on one or more of the following grounds:

-• There was a procedural irregularity in the conduct of the investigation and / or the conduct of the Academic Offences Committee proceedings.
+- There was a procedural irregularity in the conduct of the investigation and / or the conduct of the AOC proceedings, which has had a clear and demonstrable impact on the outcome.

 You cannot appeal the decision of the School to refer your case on to an Academic Offences Committee or against a referral for consideration under the Conduct Regulations or the Fitness to Practise Procedure.

-If, on receipt of your Appeal to the Academic Offences Appeal Committee Form, it is not clear that you have presented a prima facie case, your appeal documentation will be forwarded to a Sifting Panel for consideration.
-For full details of this process, please see section 5.3.4 – 5.38 of the Procedures for Dealing with Academic Offences.
+If, on receipt of your Appeal to the Academic Offences Appeal Committee Form, it is not clear that you have presented sufficient evidence and/or a sufficiently compelling case, your appeal and any supporting documentation submitted before the deadline, will be forwarded to a Sifting Panel (comprised of two senior members of staff) for consideration.
+For full details of this process, please see section 5.3.5 of the Procedures for Dealing with Academic Offences.

-If the Screening Panel rejects your appeal, the Review Panel will review this decision.
+If the Sifting Panel rejects your appeal, the Review Panel (comprised of two senior members of staff) will review this decision.
 The Review Panel will only consider the original appeal documentation and no additional information will be accepted at this stage.

 The Review Panel will decide either to confirm or overturn the Sifting Panel decision.
-If accepted, your appeal will be sent to an Academic Offences Appeals Committee.
+If overturned, your appeal will proceed to an Academic Offences Appeals Committee.

 An Academic Offences Appeals Committee considers appeals against the decision of an Academic Offences Committee.

-The Committee will be chaired by a Pro-Vice-Chancellor (or nominee) and will, normally, comprise three members of academic staff representing each Faculty within the University.
+The Committee will be chaired by a Pro-Vice-Chancellor (or nominee) and will, normally, comprise three members of University staff representing each Faculty within the University.

 You will be invited to attend the Academic Offences Appeals Committee to present your appeal.
 You will receive copies of all the paperwork and supporting evidence ahead of the meeting.